bkanis/ServiceNow_Mid_Container_Builder/README.md

 ## For automated Build :
 1. Install "Mid-Server AutoBuild" application from this Repo on the desired instance.
 2. Navigate to Mid-Server AutoBuild > Create Credentials
-    - Create a credentials record with your git user name and api key.
+    - Create a credentials record with your git user name and [api key](https://repo.kanis.dev/user/settings/applications).
-    - Note the *Name* of the credential record for laster.
+    - Note the *Name* of the credential record for later.
 3. Navigate to Mid-Server AutoBuild > Properties
     - Set the correct repo URL
     - Set Name of Basic auth Credential to Same as named in Step 2.